project-tsurugi/tsurugi_fdw/README.md

 	SELECT * FROM table1;
 	INSERT INTO table1 (column1) VALUES (100);
 	```
+	Notes: In the current version, specify the column name in the INSERT statement.

 1. If you want to stop ogawayama-server, use
 	```
 	oltp shutdown